Blue Pine Fuels wildfire mitigation and strategy services logo in teal and orange, with mountains and pine tree

 SAME DAY

-Written risk report<br>Same day<br>A clear summary of findings by area, a risk rating for each zone, and a prioritized action list — emailed to you the same day or next morning.
+A clear summary of findings by area, a risk rating for each zone, and a prioritized action list — emailed to you the same day or first thing the next morning.

 Recommended Action Plan